PatrickDavoli/Patricks_final_project/readme.md

 1. Download Visual Studio (VS) code onto your device
 2. Using the command palete, connect to your Jetson Nano with SSH
-3. Don't forget to make sure that python3 and the Jetson Inference library are installed.
+3. Don't forget to make sure that python3 and the Jetson Inference library are installed
 4. Copy the dog_breed_recognizer.py code from this github into a new file in VS code, preferably named dog_breed_recognizer.py
+5. In VS code, press ctrl+shift+` to make a new terminal
+6. Import the image of the dog you want to figure out the breed of into VS code using the command **wget (link to the image)** in the terminal (in VS code), or drag and drop the file into VS code if you downloaded it, just make sure that your image is a jpg
-5. Use the command (don't type any of the text in the parentheses, that is simply there to help explain the command **python3 dog_breed_recognizer.py (or whatever you named your file with the dog_breed_recognizer code in it) --network=resnet-18 (this part is optional as the network is defaulted to googlenet, but you can set it to the one of your choosing with that part) output.jpg (the output can be called whatever you want, as long as it ends in .jpg)** in the terminal (in VS code)
+7. Use the command (don't type any of the text in the parentheses, that is simply there to help explain the command) **python3 dog_breed_recognizer.py (or whatever you named your file with the dog_breed_recognizer code in it) --network=resnet-18 (this part is optional as the network is defaulted to googlenet, but you can set it to the one of your choosing with that part) output.jpg (the output can be called whatever you want, as long as it ends in .jpg)** in the terminal
-1. Add steps for running this project.
-2. Make sure to include any required libraries that need to be installed for your project to run.
+8. When the code is done running, you should see output.jpg (or whatever you named your output image) how up on the left side, in the Explorer (ctrl+shift+e to get in the explorer if you aren't already in it).
+Click on that, and you should see an image like the one above before the algorithm section, with the dog breed or "This wasn't recognized as a dog!" in the upper left corner

 [View a video explanation here](video link)